Important Notice to all new Hosts and Hostesses: It really helps to “break in” your spiffy new white sneaks before the first day of work.

 “No, no, no!
 Nothing that big!
 Too big!
 Too big!
 Maybe four, maybe five — that’s all.
 Nothing so big!”

 This is a family blog, so I won’t tell you my usual closing line to this story.

 Suffice to say, the food show was a great experience.
-And despite tromping around all day in a huge convention center, my tootsies remained fairly happy in my not-quite-new, purchased-in-Indiana, comfortable, broken-in shoes.
+And despite tromping around all day in a huge convention center, my tootsies remained fairly happy in my not-quite-new, purchased-in-Indiana, broken-in shoes.